MicrosoftDocs/win32/desktop-src/NAP/inapsystemhealthagentbinding2.md

 ---
 title: INapSystemHealthAgentBinding2 interface
-description: The SHAs use to communicate with the NapAgent. ms.assetid: '2b087d79-a738-42d6-a8f2-4698ab844446'
+description: The SHAs use to communicate with the NapAgent. ms.assetid: 2b087d79-a738-42d6-a8f2-4698ab844446
+keywords:
+- INapSystemHealthAgentBinding2 interface NAP
-keywords: ["INapSystemHealthAgentBinding2 interface NAP", "INapSystemHealthAgentBinding2 interface NAP , described"]
+- INapSystemHealthAgentBinding2 interface NAP , described
 topic_type:
 - apiref
 api_name: